 Lord Botetourt Statue

 The statue known as the Lord Botetourt Statue was completed in 1773, three years after the death of Virginia’s Royal Governor Norborne Berkeley, the 4th Baron de Botetourt.
 Berkeley, known as Lord Botetourt, served as the colony’s governor from 1768 until his death in 1770.
 Lord Botetourt served as the Rector for the College of William & Mary’s Board of Visitors.
 During his time in Williamsburg, Botetourt began the Botetourt Medal fund to acknowledge two graduating students; the award remains one of the university’s highest honors today.
 The Lord Botetourt Statue was originally placed outside of the Capitol, but after being partially destroyed by vandals in 1790, was removed.
-After being restored in 1801, the statue was placed outside of the Wren building where it remained until it was moved to the Botetourt Gallery of the Earl Gregg Swem Library in 1966 to protect it from further whether damage and vandalism.
+After being restored in 1801, the statue was placed outside of the Wren building where it remained until it was moved to the Botetourt Gallery of the Earl Gregg Swem Library in 1966 to protect it from weather damage and vandalism.
 A new version of the statue was made in 1993 to the replace the original and is now visible outside of the Wren Building.

 Backstory and Context